Charles Evenden: Memorable Order of Tin Hats

 According to the Dictionary of South African Biography, one night in 1927 after he and the editor of The Natal Mercury, RJ Kingston Russell, had seen a war film, Evenden was persuaded to draw a cartoon on 'remembrance'.
 According to the Dictionary, "The cartoon showed a tin helmet surmounted by a burning candle.
 Around the flames of the candle were six words – True Comradeship – Mutual Help – Sound Memory".

 However, the official MOTH website carries a cartoon captioned Forgetfulness and this led to the founding of the Order.
 This is confirmed by the Eastern Province Herald which describes the cartoon as follows: "a bullet- and shrapnel-riddled Allied helmet awash in the ocean.
 In the background a steamship passes over the horizon, leaving the forgotten, ghostly form of a veteran forlornly wading through the water."

-The concepts of True Comradeship, Mutual Help and Sound Memory were to become the inspiration of a remarkable organisation of ex-front line soldiers, of all ranks, known as the Memorable Order of Tin Hats (MOTH).
-Evenden, as the founder of the movement and its guiding inspiration was given the title of 'Moth O' – a position he held until his death."
+The concepts of True Comradeship, Mutual Help and Sound Memory were to become the inspiration of an organisation of ex-front line soldiers, of all ranks, known as the Memorable Order of Tin Hats (MOTH).
+Evenden, the founder of the movement and its inspiration, was given the title of 'Moth O' – a position he held until his death."